Asian Studies Major

 Upon completion of this course of study, you will have received a highly individualized and broad education in the Asian region that will allow you to better understand its history and culture as well as its current dynamics.

 For detailed information about requirements and other aspects of the Asian Studies major, click on the links to the left.

 A minor in Asian Studies is available.
 It requires 21 hours of coursework.
 For specific requirements, see this page.

 The University of Colorado offers certificate programs in Middle Eastern and Islamic Studies and South Asian Languages and Civilizations, which provide certification of South or West Asian regional specialization within the Asian Studies major.
 Click the links for more information.

-For more information: Please contact Faculty Advisor Tim Weston Timothy.B.Weston@colorado.edu; Dr. Weston's office hours are Thursdays from 12:30-1:30 at the Center for Asian Studies, and on Tuesdays at 10:10, or by appointment, in Hellems 370.
-Undergraduate Advisor Allison Frey, Allison.Frey@Colorado.edu.
-To change your major to Asian Studies, please visit Allison's walk-in hours on Tuesdays 3-4, Thursdays 2-3:30, and Fridays 9-10:30 in McKenna 236.
+For more information: Please contact Faculty Advisor Tim Weston at Timothy.B.Weston@colorado.edu.
+Dr. Weston's office hours are Thursdays from 12:30-1:30 at the Center for Asian Studies, and on Tuesdays at 10:10, or by appointment, in Hellems 370.
+Contact the Undergraduate Advisor Allison Frey at Allison.Frey@Colorado.edu.
+To change your major to Asian Studies, please schedule an appointment through advising.colorado.edu's appointment system.
+For continuing students with quick questions, Allison's walk-in hours are on Tuesdays 3-4, Wednesdays 10-12, and Thursdays 2-2:30 in McKenna 236.

 - News & Events